ProjectsCodingCamp/Module-1-2-Run-Buddy-Project/README.md

 ### Completed with these Steps
 * Flexbox (flexwrap, justify-content)
 * position (sticky)
-* CSS variables,on the " :root " pseudo-class
+* CSS variables, on the " :root " pseudo-class
+* pueudo class and element
+* @media screen , to view the site on various screens and devices

 #### Header
 * main heading is written with "h1" tag